echo-stone/KataGo-coreml/README.md

 ### Windows and Linux

 KataGo currently officially supports both Windows and Linux, with [precompiled executables provided each release](https://github.com/lightvector/KataGo/releases).
 On Windows, the executables should generally work out of the box, on Linux if you encounter issues with system library versions, as an alternative [building from source](Compiling.md) is usually straightforward.
 Not all different OS versions and compilers have been tested, so if you encounter problems, feel free to open an issue.
-KataGo can also of course be compiled from source on Windows via MSVC on Windows or on Linux via usual compilers like g++, documented further down.
+KataGo can also, of course, be compiled from source on Windows or Linux.
+On Windows it supports MSVC or MinGW compilers, on Linux it supports usual compilers like g++, documented further down.

 ### MacOS
 The community also provides KataGo packages for [Homebrew](https://brew.sh) on MacOS - releases there may lag behind official releases slightly.